 Ignore the INI column.
 For now, leave the Initiative box on your character sheet blank.

-For example, if you want to be really really rich, then choose row A for column Resources.
+For example, if you want to be really really rich, then you'd choose row A for the column labelled Resources.
 But that means you can't use row A for any other column.

-By the end of the process, you'll have chosen exactly one cell for each row and column intersection, but never the same cell twice.
+By the end of the process, you'll have chosen exactly one cell from each row for each column, but never the same row twice.

-To keep things simple for you, I recommend choosing cells that give you the least choice.
+To keep things simple for your first build, I recommend choosing cells that give you the least choice.
 This means you have less to choose from, but when you're just starting out that can be a good thing.
 It's hard to choose stuff when you don't yet have any context for what a good or a bad choice is.

-For the Metatype column of the Priorities table on page 65, choose row A.
+For the Metatype column of the Priorities table on page 65, choose row B.

 This column grants your metatype a number of special attribute points (it's the number in parentheses after the metatype, for example

 On your character sheet, use these points to boost these values in the Attributes section:

 If you chose the Human or Elf metatype, you may have a point left over at the end.
 That's just because this build is flexible (anything lower that row B excludes Trolls, and I wanted all metatypes to be available to you.)
 Next time you build a character, you can choose different rows so that you're not wasting any points.
 This is the way of Shadowrun, though.
 There's always a choice to be made, and everything has a cost!